Wednesday, 7 30

 Eugene Onegin 16.4.16

 I was privileged to see the second performance of Eugene Onegin presented by Opera Viva and I would like wholeheartedly to agree with the above review.
 I was invited to see this performance as a number of the principal roles were to be played by alternative cast members during Opera Viva’s four-night tour.
 I would like to mention Louise Geatch who gave an excellent performance as Tatyana, her acting and singing was superb and due to the closeness of the audience to the singers you could easily see the myriad of feelings and the conflicts her character was going through.
-As my colleague highlighted above, I would like to have mentioned more of the principals, but I would not like to miss anyone out, but all the principals did a very good job acting and singing admirably with good diction and clarity of words meaning the audience could follow the story easily.
+As my colleague highlighted above, I would like to have mentioned more of the singers, as I would not like to miss anyone out, but all the principals did a very good job acting and singing admirably with good diction and clarity of words meaning the audience could follow the story easily.
 There was also some lovely spine tingling singing from the chorus who supported the principal cast well.

 As previously mentioned due to the limitations of the venue, scenes were set with the use of props which was more than adequate and effective, and costumes also enhanced and fitted the production well.

 This was an excellent evening’s entertainment, listening to wonderful singing and watching superb acting.
 I firmly believe that Opera should be more accessible to everyone and Opera Viva are fulfilling this belief.
 Well done to Producer David Palmer, Assistant Producer Jim Craig and Chorus Master Isobel Jenkins and all involved in this production Thank you very much for inviting us and making us very welcome.
-We look forward to seeing you for your next production
+We look forward to seeing you for your next production.

 << New image with text >>